 How to make this compote your own

-- This compote is delicious hot, warm, and cold.
+- Try it at Different Temperatures: This compote is delicious hot, warm, and cold.
 Think crepes, English muffins, baked French toast, or use it like an apple chutney with pork.

-- Apple compote is great when topped with a few chopped nuts.
+- Add Nuts: Apple compote is great when topped with a few chopped nuts.
 Try salty or sweet pecans or walnuts.